pengsihua2023/HIV-1-M-SPBEnv/README.md

 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121

-# If a GPU card is not avaiable at your computer, please use the following commnand to install Pytorch:
+# If you do not have a GPU card on your computer, please use the following command to install Pytorch:

 pip3 install torch torchvision torchaudio